MrHedmad/kerblam-paper/src/main.typ

 Data profiles are best explained through an example.
 Imagine an input file, `input.csv`, containing some data to be analyzed.
 The experimenter may wish to test the workflows that they have written with a similar, but---say---smaller `test_input.csv`.
-Kerblam! allows the hot-swapping of these files just before execution of the workflow manager trough profiles.
+Kerblam! allows the hot-swapping of these files just before execution of the workflow manager through profiles.
 By configuring them in the `kerblam.toml` file, the experimenter can execute a workflow manager (with `kerblam run`), specifying a profile:
 Kerblam! will then swap these two files just before and just after the execution of the workflow to seamlessly use exactly the same workflow but with different input data, in this case for testing purposes.

 Kerblam! supports _out of the box_ GNU `make` as its workflow manager of choice.
-Indeed, makefiles can directly be ran trough Kerblam! with no further configuration by the user.
+Indeed, makefiles can directly be ran through Kerblam! with no further configuration by the user.
 Any other workflow manager can be used by writing tiny shell wrappers with the proper invocation command.
 The range of workflow managers supported out-of-the-box by Kerblam! may increase in the future.